-Students do not select an "option" as such, but participate in compulsory options allowing them to experience subject pathways that will be available to them in later years of the High School programme.
+Students do not select an "option" as such, but participate in other non-core subjects allowing them to experience subject pathways that will be available to them in later years of the High School programme.

 Students complete non-core subjects and these are across the whole year.
-These subjects are; Japanese, Christian Living (including Chapel), Physical Education (Sport), Health, Visual Arts and Music.
+These subjects are; Indonesian, Christian Living (including Chapel), Physical Education (Sport), Health, Visual Arts and Music.